 Now, it’s not entirely clear where (or how) that ‘set-point’ of hedonic adaptation is positioned –there are, it seems, optimistic and pessimistic personality types that would react differently to bereavement or a lottery win.
 Their optimal points of happiness are set at different levels – created by multiple causal factors.

-So, in the case of ‘the Rock’, although he is a multi-millionaire (among the highest paid in Hollywood) and has achieved most of his ambitions, his underlying depression can return.
+So, in the case of ‘Tyson Fury’, although he is a multi-millionaire and has achieved most of his ambitions, his underlying depression can return.